osg-htc/virtual-school-pilot-2020/docs/materials/sw/part3-ex1-singularity.md

 * require that your job runs on servers that have Singularity installed and can access the OSG Connect repository of Singularity containers
 * tells the job which Singularity container to use

-To test and see if our job is really running in Ubuntu, use a simple script for the job's executable:
+To test and see if our job is really running in Ubuntu, use this script for the job's executable:

 	:::bash
 	#!/bin/bash